rweigel/phys305/monopole_expansion.md

 # Introduction

-Given the locations of a collection of point charges, one can always find the exact potential by summing the potential due to each point charge.
 For a single point charge $q$ at $\mathbf{r}'$, the potential at any location in space is

 $$V(\mathbf{r})=k{\frac{q}{\char"0509}}=\frac{q}{|\mathbf{r}-\mathbf{r}'|}$$

-Often we are interested in an approximation of this potential at points that are far away from any of the point charges.
+Often we are interested in an approximation of this potential at points that are far away.

 Previously, the [binomial expansion](binomial_expansion.html) was used to find the electric field for point charges along an axis and only at locations on the same axis.
 The same approximation procedure that is used for the electric field may be used for potential.
 (In general, it is often easier to start with finding the scalar $V$ and then using it to find the vector $\mathbf{E}$.)